iodapson/axum-Yew/slide/yew-slide.md

 Many times during development of your Yew applications, you would find yourself repeating some four actions.
 Knowing the following four concepts/actions is of paramount importance:

-- Components; functional components (recommended) or Struct components (archiac, not recommended).
+- Components; functional components (recommended) or Struct components (not recommended).

 - `Properties`